 As discussed previously, PoE switches are likely necessary for installation as they are required to power the intercom.
 Dahua and Hikvision include PoE switches in their packages, while Ring does not.

 Internal Monitor Included in Package

-Professional-grade intercom systems such as those made by Hikvision and Dahua often include an internal monitor, while none of Ring’s doorbells include an internal station.
+Packages for professional-grade intercom systems supplied by Jim’s Security include an internal monitor, while none of Ring’s doorbells include an internal station.
 This means if using a professional-grade system you have the option to view your intercom from an internal monitor (a touch screen panel mounted in your home) as well as on your phone.
 While Ring packages only allow for viewing via smartphone.

 All Models are Hardwired